livegnik/2way-poc-design/02-architecture/managers/04-auth-manager.md

 * Auth Manager never infers identity from client-supplied identity claims.
 * Auth Manager produces an explicit authenticated or unauthenticated result for every request.
 * Authentication results are deterministic given the same session store state and input.
+* Auth Manager binds only the `OperationContext.requester_identity_id` and leaves envelope-declared `owner_identity` metadata untouched so Graph Manager can enforce the explicit authorship requirements defined by the protocol serialization and identity specifications.
 * These guarantees hold regardless of caller, execution context, input source, or peer behavior.

 ## 4. Authentication inputs and outputs